Emergency Medical Services (EMS)

 The EMS/ambulance service has its own enterprise fund supported by user fees and county interlocal agreements.
-The Miles City Fire and Rescue employees, full and part-paid, volunteer their own time to receive EMS training.
-One hundred percent of the full-time Miles City Fire Rescue employees have earned the ECP (Emergency Care Provider) certification, which means some can provide advanced life support (ALS) services for critically injured patients.
-In addition, one full -time Miles City Fire Rescue employee serves as the EMS training coordinator.
+The Miles City Fire & Rescue employees, full and part-paid, volunteer their own time to receive EMS training.
+All of the full-time Miles City Fire & Rescue employees have earned the ECP (Emergency Care Provider) certification, which means some can provide advanced life support (ALS) services for critically injured patients.
+In addition, one full -time Miles City Fire & Rescue employee serves as the EMS training coordinator.

 - 24-hour emergency ambulance service to the City of Miles City